 Google Chrome is one of the most popular internet browsers on the planet.
-However, it is not without its flaws.
-A lot of users have been complaining that Chrome keeps crashing on Mac.
-If you’re a Chrome user and facing issues running the browser on your Mac, then we’ve got some possible solutions for you.
+However, it’s not without its flaws.
+Some users have been complaining that Chrome keeps crashing on Mac.
+If you’re a Chrome user and facing issues running the browser on your Mac, we’ve got some possible solutions for you.

-There could be several reasons as to why Chrome keeps freezing on your Mac computer.
-Although this isn’t a very common issue, some users do face it once in a while.
-For some, the browser crashes as soon as they click on the icon, while some complain about tabs not working or pages not loading.
+There could be several reasons why Chrome keeps freezing on your Mac.
+For some, the browser crashes as soon as they click on the icon, while some complaint about tabs not working or pages not loading.

-Google Chrome eats RAM like there’s no tomorrow, so if your Mac computer is low on RAM, then that could be the issue why Chrome keeps crashing.
-If your Mac is good enough and still unable to run Chrome properly, then the problem is with the browser.
+Google Chrome eats RAM like there’s no tomorrow (reports have seen it eat up to 1GB per second), so if your Mac is low on RAM, that could explain why Chrome keeps crashing.
+If your Mac has sufficient RAM and is still unable to run Chrome properly, then the problem is with the browser.
 I’ve listed some of the most common solutions below.

 If your Chrome browser isn’t loading tabs or pages properly, then you should try to clear the browsing data.
 To do this, you will need to do the following:

-Step #1.
-Open Chrome on your Mac and click on the three-dotted button on the top right corner of the Chrome browser.
+- Open Chrome on your Mac and click on the More icon (three dots) at the top right corner of the Chrome browser.
 It’s located next to your profile picture.

-Step #3.
-Find the Clear Browsing Data option and click on it.
+- Find the Clear Browsing Data option and click it.

-Step #4.
-Select All time and clear all data.
+- Select All time as the time range and then click Clear data.
 This will erase everything and is similar to a factory reset.

-It is possible that the Chrome browser keeps crashing due to network issues.
-If the network connection isn’t working properly, then you may experience issues with Chrome.
-Check if your Wi-Fi connection is working, and if it isn’t, then restart the router or try to connect to another network.
-Now check if the browser is loading properly.
+It’s possible that the Chrome browser keeps crashing due to network issues.
+If your network connection isn’t working properly, you may experience issues with Chrome.
+Check if your Wi-Fi connection is working, and if it isn’t, restart the router or try to connect to another network.
+Now check if the browser loads properly.

-If the mouse/trackpad isn’t responding, then you can press and hold down ‘Command + Option + Escape‘ keys on the keyboard.
+If the mouse/trackpad isn’t responding, you can press and hold down Command + Option + Escape on the keyboard.
 Select Google Chrome and force close the browser.

 You might also want to restart your Mac just to make sure everything is running normally again.
-Try if Chrome is working properly now.
+Try Chrome to see if it’s working properly now.

 Now head to More Tools → Extensions to remove the faulty extension.